Here is a guide to introduce you to our treatment center and therapy programs and help you know what to expect before you arrive.

 Alumni Program

 During addiction treatment, you become a part of a dynamic recovery community.
-That doesn’t end when you leave treatment at The Recovery Village at Palmer Lake or other program.
+That doesn’t end when you leave treatment at The Recovery Village Palmer Lake or other program.
 After treatment, we offer access to local recovery resources and professionals to help keep you sober and accountable to your relapse prevention plan.
 Staying connected with others who understand what you’re going through is an essential part of sustained long-term recovery.

 Our Facility Care Team